-Details regarding audits and audit reports are required to be placed on the Public Register by the EPA.
+Details regarding audits and audit reports are required to be placed on the EPA Public Register.
 Audit reports require ongoing preservation by the EPA to support access and use over time.

 Electronic versions of audit reports and audit statements should be provided to the EPA as two separate PDF files (Portable Document Format), which are regarded as suitable for long-term record preservation.
 The electronic files may be provided to the EPA on USBs or via another acceptable digital format.